-- 1. Applications for admission to a graduate program require the following:

-- (a) a completed application;

-- (b) an application fee;

-(c) official transcripts for all previous post-secondary course work (all transcripts not in English must be certified as authentic and translated verbatim into English);

-(e) scores from the General Test Section of the Graduate Record Examination (GRE) that must be submitted prior to the beginning of study.

-2. Applications to specific degree programs require evidence of preparation for advanced study as follows:

-(b) in academic specializations (music composition, music history, music theory), a portfolio of work appropriate to the field of study;

-3. Applicants whose primary language is not English must show English language proficiency in one of the following ways:
+- 1. Applications for admission to a graduate program require the following: - (a) A completed application; - (b) An application fee; - (c) Official transcripts for all previous post-secondary course work (all transcripts not in English must be certified as authentic and translated verbatim into English); - (d) At least two letters of recommendation; - (e) Scores from the General Test Section of the Graduate Record Examination (GRE) that must be submitted prior to the beginning of study. - 2.
+Applications to specific degree programs require evidence of preparation for advanced study as follows: - (a) In performance, an acceptable audition; - (b) In academic specializations (music composition, music history, music theory), a portfolio of work appropriate to the field of study; - (c) In music education, evidence of classroom teaching experience. - 3.
+Applicants whose primary language is not English must show English language proficiency in one of the following ways:

-(a) a minimum TOEFL examination score of 550 on the paper-based test, 213 on the computer-based test, or 79-80 on the internet-based test;

-(b) successful completion of the exit examination for the advanced level of the Intensive English as a Second Language Program at the University of Louisville;

-(c) documentation of the award of a degree from a recognized English language institution.

-4. Applicants must possess a baccalaureate degree from an accredited institution in the area to be pursued in advanced studies, or they must present evidence of equivalent preparation.

-5. Applicants must have a minimum cumulative undergraduate grade point average of 2.75 on a 4-point scale.

-6. Applicants who meet the requirements listed in items 1-5 will be considered for conditional admission for graduate study at the School of Music.
-For additional entrance requirements specific to the degree of interest, consult the section relevant to the degree program below.

-7. Entrance examinations in music history, theory and, if appropriate, jazz, will be administered before the first term of study.
-The School of Music provides guidelines to assist in preparing for the entrance examinations.

-8. Any exception to the above expectations will be evaluated individually and will require a statement indicating criteria to be met in a specified time frame with provisions for monitoring progress and performance.
-Justification must be provided in writing and must be accepted by the faculty of the student's proposed program, the Director of Graduate Studies, and the Dean of the School of Music.

-9. Students who fail to meet performance standards or who do not meet other requirements as outlined in the letter of admission, program of study, or the catalog of the University of Louisville are subject to dismissal from their programs.
+- (a) A minimum TOEFL examination score of 550 on the paper-based test, 213 on the computer-based test, or 79-80 on the internet-based test; - (b) Successful completion of the exit examination for the advanced level of the Intensive English as a Second Language Program at the University of Louisville; - (c) Documentation of the award of a degree from a recognized English language institution. - 4.
+Applicants must possess a baccalaureate degree from an accredited institution in the area to be pursued in advanced studies, or they must present evidence of equivalent preparation. - 5.
+Applicants must have a minimum cumulative undergraduate grade point average of 2.75 on a 4-point scale. - 6.
+Applicants who meet the requirements listed in items 1-5 will be considered for conditional admission for graduate study at the School of Music.
+For additional entrance requirements specific to the degree of interest, consult the section relevant to the degree program below. - 7.
+Entrance examinations in music history, theory and, if appropriate, jazz, will be administered before the first term of study.
+The School of Music provides guidelines to assist in preparing for the entrance examinations. - 8.
+Any exception to the above expectations will be evaluated individually and will require a statement indicating criteria to be met in a specified time frame with provisions for monitoring progress and performance.
+Justification must be provided in writing and must be accepted by the faculty of the student's proposed program, the Director of Graduate Studies, and the Dean of the School of Music. - 9.
+Students who fail to meet performance standards or who do not meet other requirements as outlined in the letter of admission, program of study, or the catalog of the University of Louisville are subject to dismissal from their programs.